meherdhwani/FrontEnd/README.md

 # FrontEnd
-A Front end website display the made with the purpose of ordering food stuffs
+A Front end website display the made with the purpose of ordering food stuffs and variables